tzeikob/replica/README.md

   tzeikob/replica:tag
 ```

 where `any-name` is the name you want to assign to the container and tag is the tag specifying the version of the MongoDB server.
-After that the MongoDB Server should be ready to accept connections at `mongodb://127.0.0.1:27017/db-name`.
+After that the server should be ready for connections at `mongodb://127.0.0.1:27017/db-name`.

->Note, the container will be attached to the default docker host network, which is the `bridge` network.
+>Note, the container will be attached to the `bridge` network, default docker host network.

 ### Start a single member replica set